patrickfatrick/cattleya-theme-sublime/README.md

-The Orchid color scheme for Sublime
+The Orchid Color Scheme for Sublime
 =========

 Based on the original theme made for Brackets, found [here](https://github.com/patrickfatrick/orchid-theme).

-This theme is intended to be pleasant but still easy to read.
+This color scheme is intended to be pleasant but still easy to read.
 It's mostly designed to be used in HTML, CSS/SCSS, and ES6 Javascript (using [JavascriptNext](https://github.com/Benvie/JavaScriptNext.tmLanguage)).

 The font used in the screenshots is Monaco, in case you're curious.